Is It Cake?: Gameplay

 Throughout each episode, contestants and celebrity judges are presented with a display of multiple examples of an object, one of which is a cake replica.
 Three contestants are given eight hours to bake and decorate a cake that replicates the look of an object selected for that episode.
 Celebrity judges are then presented with three separate groups of five of the same object.
 Among each of the five-object sets is one of the contestant-baked cakes.
 If the judges correctly guess which object is actually a cake, its baker is eliminated from that episode.
 When multiple contestants are able to trick the judges, the winner is selected based on cake quality.
 The winner of each episode wins $5,000 and is able to win an additional $5,000 if they can correctly identify which of two identical bundles of cash is actually a cake.
 If they do not correctly identify the cake, the $5,000 is added to the cash bundle round winnings in the next episode.
 The winners of the three episodes leading up to the finale then compete in the finale to win $50,000.
 The show does not dismiss any of the eight contestants, who are able to stay during the season and observe.
 Some not competing in the finale were selected to help support the finalists' baking efforts.

 Production

 Is It Cake? was created by Dan Cutforth and Jane Lipsitz and is produced by their company, Alfred Street Industries.
 It is hosted by Mikey Day.
 On June 2, 2022, the series was renewed for a second season.

-The team behind the scenes that make the hyper-realistic cakes are Monika Stout.
-They create the cakes that the contestants have to guess in the "Find That Cake" and "Cake or Cash" segments.
+The team behind the scenes that make the hyper-realistic cakes in the show's "cake lab" is led by cake artist Monika Stout.
+They create the hero cakes that the contestants have to guess in the "Find That Cake" and "Cake or Cash" segments.

+All of the cakes are made with real ingredients and are edible, but are discarded after production.

+In 2024 the show was renewed for a fourth season.